3mdeb/news-and-ideas/post.md

 `debos` seems like a really cool tool for Debian images building without tinkering with `debootrap` and `chroot` script that much.
-Unfortunately, I was unable to build any image for `arm` or `arm64` so far (which is my main interest).
-Maybe on the native installed `Debian` it would just work perfectly I did not have opportunity to try it this way.
-I think that having a docker container with `debos` tool fits perfectly to this case and would allow many more people to benefit from using it.
+Unfortunately, I was unable to build an image for `arm` or `arm64` so far (which is my main interest).
+Maybe on the native installed `Debian` it would just work perfectly I did not have the opportunity to try it this way.
+I think that having a docker container with `debos` tool fits perfectly into this case and would allow many more people to benefit from using it.
 I will try to push my work upstream and discuss, so the cross-building issues will be hopefully resolved.